froy22/wc-training-persistence/README.md

 The feature packages for this project are the following:

 - Post: Demonstrates the typical CRUD operations with simple entities.
-- Book: Demonstrates common entity relationships.
+- Book: Demonstrates some common entity relationships.